SeongGino/RetroGame350-AppRepo/README.md

 ### Index:

-350teric: Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc.
+350teric (Pronounced "Esoteric"): Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc.

 SimpleMenu: A new menu system with focus on usability and aesthetic/functional simplicity.